 - ensure the koala is left in a quiet and stress-free environment

 - call a local wildlife rescue group or vet as soon as possible

-- do not try to move the koala other than out of harms' way, as relocating the koala to a new area can sometimes do more harm than good.
+- don't try to move the koala other than out of harm's way, as relocating the koala to a new area can sometimes do more harm than good.

 When a koala is stuck in a fence:

 - provide some shade for the koala if it is in the sun

 - call a local wildlife rescue group, or vet as soon as possible.

 Other ways you can help koalas

 There are actions we can take, individually and as a community, to reduce some of the major threats to koalas and keep them safe.